Software Engineer - Mobile

 We have very few meetings.
 We value keeping you in flow.

 A lot of people use Padlet.
-We have to solve interesting real-time collaboration problems.
+We have to solve interesting concurrency problems.

 Our users are in over 200 countries, using all kinds of devices and connections, and speaking over 40 languages.
 We have to solve interesting internationalization problems.

 We process a lot of data real fast.
 We have to solve interesting scale problems.